top of page

 When Imposter Syndrome Speaks, Pay Attention

 Imposter Syndrome is one of those buzzwords that has taken the professional world by storm.
-You hear it in boardrooms, networking events, and professional development workshops.
 It's that nagging feeling of inadequacy—the sense that despite your accomplishments, you’re just faking it and eventually everyone will find out.

 The difference lies in how we frame that initial gap in skills, knowledge or experience.
 What if imposter syndrome is just a natural response to growth?
 What if it’s a signal that you’re stretching yourself, leaving your comfort zone, and learning something new?

-Think about it: most of us would never accuse a toddler of being an imposter when they’re learning to walk.
+We would never accuse a toddler of being an imposter when they’re learning to walk.
 We recognize the process for what it is—a messy, clumsy, but ultimately necessary journey toward mastery.
 Why, then, do we hold ourselves to such impossibly high standards as adults?
-Think about it - as kids we are constantly learning.
-As adults, its very rare.

 Imposter syndrome often thrives in a vacuum of context.
 It’s easy to look at successful people and assume they were always confident, competent, and sure of themselves.
 But every master was once a beginner.
 Every leader has faced moments of doubt.
 The key difference is that they kept going anyway.

-Here’s something else to consider: it’s not helpful when people dismiss imposter syndrome by saying, “Everyone has imposter syndrome.”
+it’s not helpful when people dismiss imposter syndrome by saying, “Everyone has imposter syndrome.”
 While that may be true, this statement can sometimes feel like an excuse to brush off those feelings, as if they don’t matter.
 But that thought—the one telling you that you’re out of your depth or questioning your place—is trying to tell you something.
-I want to challenge you to listen to it.
-What is it revealing about your goals, your fears, or the areas where you want to grow?
+What happens when you to listen to it?

-Instead of resisting imposter syndrome, what if we embraced it as a companion to growth, and an impactful way to really determine how you can improve as a leader?
+Instead of resisting, what if we embraced Imposter Syndrome as a companion to growth, and an impactful way to really determine how to improve as a leader?
 Rather than letting it paralyze us, we can use it as a cue to ask better questions:

 Acknowledging the truth in imposter syndrome doesn’t mean giving it the power to define us.
 It means recognizing that growth often feels uncomfortable, and discomfort doesn’t mean you’re failing—it means you’re trying.